 Governing our country is not a ball game where it doesn't matter who wins.
 Our country is our life and that of our children and future generations, and the free world.

-Perhaps our politicians will always remember that what is right for our country as a whole is more important than personal political interests and special interest groups.
+Hopefully our politicians will remember that what is right for our country is more important than personal political interests and special interest groups with their votes.

-It's possible that if either party were to gain permanent control our country might be led so far off course to the left or the right that it could end in ruin
+It's possible that if either party were to gain permanent control of our government that our country might be led so far off course, to the left or the right, that it could end in ruin

 Hopefully our amazing Democracy will continue, ideally with one party remaining in control for one or two terms, and occasionally three, and then change to the other party as it has always done; This will continue to keep our country on a slightly zig-zag course but in line with our Constitution.